mywrites/mywrites.github.io/analyzer.md

    * If you are using a pre-filled well plate, remove foil.
    * If you are manually preparing a well plate, pipette reagents and calibrator solution into an empty well plate.
-* Maximize the **Medical Device Software Login** screen and enter login credentials.
+* Maximize the **Software Login Credentials** screen and enter your credentials.
 * Select the **Run** tab.
 * Enter a **Run Name**.
 * Select a **Panel**.
 * Enter data in the **Well Plate ID** field.
-* Load consumables, ensuring that each is placed into the DNA Analyzer in the correct orientation.
+* Load consumables, ensuring that each is placed into the medical device in the correct orientation.
 * Close drawer.
 * Start **Run Initialization**.
 * Remove consumables (after Run completion) and dispose per company protocol.